adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 ## {% bookshop 'markdown/anchor' name: "content-management-system-upsells" %}

 ## Content management system (CMS) upsells

 ### 1\.
 Content editing

 Are you building a client website that includes blog or other content-heavy web pages?
 Upselling your clients a Content Management System (CMS) with an easy-to-use Content Editor for rich-text will be invaluable to both you the developer, and your client.
 Having a Content Editor makes it easier for your clients to add new pages to their website, or update site copy without needing to contact you for help!
 This is a win-win:, your clients gain more control and flexibility, while you gain time.
 Whether your clients are creating blog posts or new website pages, we recommend <a target="_blank" rel="noopener" href="/for-content-editors/">CloudCannon’s Content Editor</a> to give even the least tech-savvy clients the confidence to write, review, and publish their content.

-{% bookshop 'markdown/video' url: "" title: "" border: false %}
+{% bookshop 'markdown/youtube' title: "CloudCannon Content Editor" id: "KU_eR5HHYTE" extend: false border: false %}

 ### 2\.
 Data editing